kirschen/StopsDilepton/analysis/python/run/README.md

 python run_limit.py --year 2018 --only T2tt_800_0 --expected
 ```
 To only run over the DYVV CR use the `--controlDYVV`.
-If you decide to just run in the CR you can also remove the `--expected` option.
+If you decide to just run in the CR you can also remove the `--expected` option which will then take the observed results from data.
 Using `--fitAll` will run the fit in signal and control regions.
-Be very careful to use `--expected` in this case.
+Be very careful to use `--expected` in this case in order to not unblind!

 # Plot limits
 Run `run_limit.py` without the only option to get the limits on all points.